-My book Empire Of Booze: British History through the Bottom of a Glass came out on 3rd November 2016.
-You can order a copy by clicking on the jacket on the right.
-I’m going to keep readers updated with events and publicity on this page.
+My book Empire Of Booze: British History through the Bottom of a Glass came out in 2016.
+You can buy a copy here.

 Here is a rundown of some of the publicity that has appeared: